aim-qmul/4a2a/python/README.md

 ## Comparison and Visualisation

 After rendering the audio files with the trained compressor and the baselines, you can run the [compare](compare.ipynb) notebook to compute the ESR and Loudness Dynamic Range difference ($`\Delta`$LDR) between the rendered audio files and the target audio files.
-It also plot Figure 6 in the paper.
+It also plots Figure 6 in the paper.
 Pre-computed evaluation scores are available [here](evaluations/scores.csv).

 ## Citation